A light- and heat-seeking vine-inspired robot with material-level responsiveness: Abstract

 \section{Abstract}

-Soft and bio-inspired robotics promise to imbue robots with capabilities found in the natural world.
+The fields of soft and bio-inspired robotics promise to imbue synthetic systems with capabilities found in the natural world.
 However, many of these biological capabilities are yet to be realized.
-For example, current vine- and root-inspired everting robots rely on centralized control outside of the robotic tendril to process sensor information and command actuation.
-In contrast, roots in nature control growth direction in a distributed manner, with all control, sensing, and actuation local.
-Such distributed control is useful for robustness and parallelization particularly while the plants search for resources (light, water, favorable soil, etc.).
-Here we present an approach for exploiting these biological behaviors via a thermotropic vine-inspired robot; the device uses local, material-level sensing, actuation, and control embedded in its skin to grow toward a source of heat.
-We present basic modeling of the concept, design details, and experimental results showing its behavior in varied heat fields.
-Our simple device advances vine-inspired everting robots by offering a new, distributed method of shape control, and could lead to eventual applications such as highly parallelized robots for fire-fighting or search-and-rescue operations.
+For example, vines in nature direct growth via localized responses embedded in the cells of vine body, allowing an organism without a central brain to successfully search for resources (e.g., light).
+Yet to date, vine-inspired robots have yet to show such localized embedded responsiveness.
+Here we present a vine-inspired robotic device with material-level responses embedded in its skin and capable of “growing” and steering toward either a light or heat stimulus.
+We present basic modeling of the concept, design details, and experimental results showing its behavior in response to infrared (IR) and visible light.
+Our simple design concept advances the capabilities of bio-inspired robots and lays the foundation for future “growing” robots that are capable of seeking light or heat, yet are extremely simple and low-cost.
+Potential applications include solar tracking, and in the future, firefighting smoldering fires.
+We envision using similar robots to find hot spots in hard-to-access environments, allowing us to put out potentially long-burning fires faster.